+Study constraints were also used as a screening criterion.
+Study Constraints is the likelihood that the measure does not violate a constraint identified in Section 2.5 of this report.
 Table 3-1 contains an assessment of how well each alternative meets the study objectives and avoids the constraints.
 Table 3-2 displays how well each alternative met the four evaluation criteria as prescribed in the Principles and Guidelines.
-Table 3-2 also identified the action alternative that was carried forward into the final array.
+Table 3-2 also identifies the action alternative that was carried forward into the final array.